microsoft/Windows-driver-samples/general/echo/umdf/README.md

 ---
 topic: sample
-description: Demonstrates how to use UMDF version 1 to write a driver and demonstrates best practices.
+description: "Demonstrates how to use UMDF version 1 to write a driver and demonstrates best practices."
 languages:
 - cpp
 products: